Gyeongbu high-speed railway: Other connected high-speed lines

 The Honam HSR branches from the Gyeongbu HSR at its newly built Osong station, and is meant to accelerate Honam KTX services to Mokpo.
-The first stage from Osong to Gwangju started construction in December 2009, and was to planned be opened in 2014 with actual opening date of April 1, 2015.
+The first stage from Osong to Gwangju started construction in December 2009, and was to planned be opened in 2014.
+However, the line would not open to the public until one year later, on 1 April 2015.

 A branch from the existing Gyeongbu HSR near its northern end to Suseo-dong, a southeastern ward of Seoul, was in the original plans of the Honam HSR.
 The Suseo High-Speed Railway was announced as a separate project, on a route from a junction with the Gyeongbu HSR at Pyeongtaek to Suseo, on 30 December 2009.
-The goal was to complete the project by 2014.
+The project had a projected completion date of 2014.

 Singyeongju station on the second phase section of the Gyeongbu HSR is to become a junction with the re-aligned Ulsan-Gyeongju-Pohang section of the Donghae Nambu Line, which is to open in 2014.
 On 23 April 2009, the project was approved by the government and a ground-breaking ceremony was held.
 In January 2010, the early completion of the Pohang branch was confirmed by the government.

 On 1 September 2010, the government released a new strategic plan, with the aim to reduce travel times for 95% of Korea to under 2 hours by 2020.
 Longer-term plans under consideration included a branch from the Gyeongbu HSR to Jinju and further to the southern coast.